PagerDuty/pdagent/README.md

 Similarly, you can check the SCons targets using `scons -h` for instructions on performing specific builds tasks and on specific VMs.

+### Release Packages

+To build & upload packages for release, perform the following steps:

+1. Bring up clean VMs. (`vagrant destroy` followed by `vagrant up`)

+2. Copy the release GPG signing keys so that it is accessible in the VMs.
+You can either copy/link them under the `pdagent` project directory so that the VMs can access them via `/vagrant/...` or you can copy them into the VMs.

+3. Sync the current contents of the packages repo down from S3:

+        scons sync-from-remote-repo repo-root=s3://bucketname/pdagent

+4. Build the packages:

+        vagrant ssh agent-minimal-ubuntu1204

+        sh /vagrant/build-linux/make_deb.sh /path/to/prod/gpg/home /vagrant/target
+        logout

+    Enter the GPG key passphrase when prompted.

+    Repeat for *rpm*:

+        vagrant ssh agent-minimal-centos65

+        sh /vagrant/build-linux/make_rpm.sh /path/to/prod/gpg/home /vagrant/target
+        logout

+5. Verify that the new packages are on the host machine in the `target` directory.

+6. Run the integration tests as shown earlier. (edit the service key in `util.sh` and run `scons test-integration`)

+7. Sync the packages repo back up to S3:

+        scons sync-to-remote-repo repo-root=s3://bucketname/pdagent